 Another necessary quality for a good pair of earphones is its wireless capabilities.
 These days, Bluetooth is a must.
 However, taking that a step further, you would like to see advanced codecs as well as other wireless qualities.
 The Mpows check both boxes.
 First, the battery provides a decent, though not great, 7-9 hours of play time, but it can be fully recharged in only 1+ hours.
 In terms of audio quality, the CVC 6.0 noise suppression combines with a CSR chip and both the A2DP and AVRCP codec to provide great sound quality.

-9. Marsno M1: Most Durable Earphones with Mic
+9. Marsno M1: Most Durable Earphones with a Mic

-One of the things that most people expect when they buy a pair of budget earphones is that they will have to buy them again and again in short succession.
-This is simply because most budget earphones might provide some nice features and even decent sound quality, but they often cut corners in terms of manufacturing processes and materials.
+One of the things that most people expect when they buy a pair of budget earbuds is that they will have to buy them again and again in short succession.
+This is simply because most budget earbuds might provide some nice features and even decent sound quality, but they often cut corners in terms of manufacturing processes and materials.

 The cord also has some unique characteristics which make it more durable than most.
 First, the cord is made out of thermoplastic elastomer, or TPE.
 This is a material that was designed to bend and flex without breaking, creasing, or fraying.
 On top of the material, the oxygen-free copper wires are threaded through the cord by hand.